Spell Law: Reception

 In the November 1981 edition of Ares (Issue #11), Eric Goldberg was not pleased with Spell Law, saying that it was "a good example of how a promising company can follow success with botchery."
 Goldberg found the design complicated, and "The research rules are unbelievably painful to wade through."
 He believed that a third of the 2000 spells in the book "demand the immediate use of the nearest paper shredder."

 In the January 1983 edition of Different Worlds (Issue #26), Arlen Walker took issue with some of the arbitrary rules (wizards can't wear armor, wizards can't cast spells above their own level, etc.), saying, "This inflexible attitude is out of place in a work which presents as much variety as this does."
 Walker also pointed out that "The box cover claims 'detailed alchemy and research rules.'
 Well they're half right.
 The alchemical rules are fairly detailed and good.
-But there is less that a page of spell research rules."
+But there is less than a page of spell research rules."
 He also criticized the rules, saying their explanations "are not always clear or useful."
 Walker concluded that the sheer number of spells and the logical method of learning them "make it worth the purchase price, if they are what your game requires.
 But [...] the rigidity left in the game gets in the way of its enjoyment.
 With a few minor modifications it could have been so much better."

 In the April 1983 edition of The Space Gamer (Issue No. 62), Richard Wolfe, Jr. noted that "It's hard to use the critical hits unless you also have Arms Law and Claw Law.
 If you have both of these, then I suggest you go ahead and buy Spell Law."

+Ronald Pehr reviewed Spell Law for Fantasy Gamer magazine and stated that "Spell Law [...] requires a lot of chart-flipping to use.
+Also, as with the other books, it presupposes FRP experience."

 In the August 1984 edition of Dragon (Issue #88), Arlen Walker was impressed with the variety of spells, and found that the "spell-casting system is somewhat more complicated than in other games, but not unplayably so."